• Skip to primary navigation

 • In a large bowl mash the bananas with a fork.
 It should measure 1 ½ cups.

-• Using a fork or a whisk, stir in the oil, sugars, eggs, buttermilk and rum and mix until it’s all combined.
+• Using a fork or a whisk, stir in the oil, sugar, eggs, buttermilk, and rum and mix until it’s all combined.

 • Add the dry ingredients and walnuts to the wet and stir.
 Once it’s mostly incorporated, mix for 50 strokes.

-• Scoop batter into muffin pan filling to top.
+• Scoop batter into muffin pan filling to the very top.
 It should be the perfect amount for a 12 (½ cup) muffin pan.

-• Bake 25 - 30 minutes.
+• Place on a baking sheet to catch any crumbs and for easy removal.
+Sprinkle the tops with the streusel.
+Bake for 25 - 30 minutes.
 Check after 22 as oven temperatures run differently.

-• Let cool for 5 - 10 minutes, then remove from pan and continue to cool on wire rack.
+• Let cool for 5 - 10 minutes, then remove from pan and continue to cool on cooling rack.

 Notes